robmarkcole/HASS-Machinebox-Facebox/README.md

 # HASS-Machinebox-Facebox
-Home-Assistant component for facial detection using [facebox](https://machineboxio.com/docs/facebox/teaching-facebox).
+Home-Assistant component for face detection (number of faces) using [facebox](https://machineboxio.com/docs/facebox/teaching-facebox).

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).